Choose the health content that’s right for you, and get it delivered right in your inbox.

 In 2018, AdventHealth and the Volusia County School Board entered into a historic, first-of-its-kind partnership, establishing the AdventHealth Healthy Futures Program of Volusia County Schools.
 As one of the nation’s largest faith-based healthcare systems, AdventHealth is the largest hospital system in Volusia County with facilities in Daytona Beach, DeLand, Orange City and New Smyrna Beach.
 Through this partnership, AdventHealth strives to address three key issues impacting local schools: 1) career development in the healthcare industry; 2) student athlete health; and 3) chronic absenteeism.

 With a sacred mission of Extending the Healing Ministry of Christ, AdventHealth is a connected system of care for every stage of life and health.
 More than 80,000 skilled and compassionate caregivers in physician practices, hospitals, outpatient clinics, skilled nursing facilities, home health agencies and hospice centers provide individualized, wholistic care.
-A shared vision, common values, focus on whole-person health and commitment to making communities healthier unify the system's 50 hospital campuses and hundreds of care sites in diverse markets throughout almost a dozen states.
+A shared vision, common values, focus on whole-person health and commitment to making communities healthier unify the system's nearly 50 hospital campuses and hundreds of care sites in diverse markets throughout almost a dozen states.
 For more information about AdventHealth, visit AdventHealth.com, or Facebook.com/AdventHealth.

 AdventHealth brought NASCAR driver Ross Chastain to meet the kids in the STEM (Science, Technology, Engineering and Mathematics) and Greenpower USA (building and racing electric cars) programs at Galaxy Middle School and Heritage Middle School in Deltona.
 Chastain also gave the kids an up-close look at the AdventHealth Chevrolet Camaro – which includes watermelon accents in the design.
 Nicknamed “Melon Man,” Chastain is a multi-generational watermelon farmer from Alva, Florida, and will drive the No. 77 AdventHealth Chevrolet Camaro ZL1 1LE in the DAYTONA 500 on Feb.
 16 and the Coca-Cola 600 at Charlotte Motor Speedway in North Carolina in May.